VallieTracy/NASA-Scraping/README.md

     -Featured Mars Image on NASA's Mars homepage
     -Mars' Weather,
     -and the latest Mars headline! (*see Note 1 below*)
 8.)
 And you can scroll to the bottom of the page at any time to view snapshots of Mars' four hemispheres.
+ENJOY!

 # Project Requirements: